StackVista/stackstate-docs/suse-cloud-observability-quick-start-guide.md

 ![SUSE Cloud Observability - StackPacks](resources/screenshots/integrating_first_cluster_stackpacks.png)

-Once you are in the Kubernetes StackPack screen, it is very simple to add a cluster to the Observability environment.
+Once you are in the Kubernetes StackPack screen, it is very simple to add a cluster to the observability environment.

 Enter a name for the cluster you wish to observe, it does not have to match the cluster name used in 'kubeconfig'.

 The Kubernetes cluster name must start and end with a lower case letter or digit and can consist of only lower case letters, digits, dots and dashes (. -)

-Enter the name and click the 'Install' button.
+Enter the name and click the `Install` button.
 This should take you to the following screen with the cluster flagged as 'Waiting for data'

 ![SUSE Cloud Observability - Adding A Cluster](resources/screenshots/integrating_first_cluster_eks.png)